wahibhaq/wahibhaq.github.io/_posts/2016-11-08-notes-droidcon-london.md

 ---

 On a personal level, I felt previleged to represent [Freeletics](www.freeletics.com) as it was my first experience of a mainstream Android conference.
 The talks and the discussions with other attendees were very information and enlightening.
-I substantially increased number of android devs I follow on twitter.
 Last but not the least, the highlight was my 1st experience of London and something I could finally check off my bucket list :)

 These are few memorable pictures with the my team members.